 The Aims of the Cornish Pasty Association

 The Cornish Pasty Association was formed in 2002 by a group of more than 50 pasty makers based in Cornwall.
-The Association exists to protect the quality and the reputation of the Cornish pasty and to stop consumers being misled by pasty makers who trade off the value of the name without producing a genuine product.
-Elaine Ead from The Chough Bakery is the current chair person.
+The Association exists to protect the quality and the reputation of the Cornish pasty and to stop people being misled by pasty makers who trade off the value of the name without producing a genuine product.
+Members represent all sizes of business from all over Cornwall.
+Elaine Ead from The Chough Bakery in Padstow is the current chair person.